FREDERIC LAMOND (1868-1948)

 JOSEF LHEVINNE (1874-1944)

 Lhevinne was a student of Safonov and a classmate of Rachmaninoff at the Moscow Conservatory.
 He was widely admired for his commanding technical prowess.
 His complete commercial recordings (1920-39) fit on a single CD and can be found on NAXOS 8.110681 in good transfers by Ward Marston.
 These transfers easily replace the inferior dubbings of Lhevinne previously issued on Novello, Philips ("Great Pianists" series), and Dante.
 There is also a New York Philharmonic special edition of historic broadcasts that includes Josef and his wife Rosina's 1939 performance of the Mozart F Major Concerto, K242.
-Meanwhile the MARSTON label has just released (December 2020) "The Complete Josef Lhevinne" on three CDs (53023).
+Meanwhile in December 2020, the MARSTON label released "The Complete Josef Lhevinne" on three CDs (53023).
 In addition to the above-mentioned recordings, it contains broadcast transcriptions of the Brahms G Minor Piano Quartet with Lhevinne and the Perole Quartet, and a nearly-complete Tchaikovsky Concerto No.1.
 In addition, Marston's "Lagniappe" series offers a CD of Rosina Lhevinne captured live in performances of several chamber works.

 GEORG LIEBLING (1865-1946)